eno-lang/eno/README.md

                                       }
                                     }
 ```

----
+## Filename Extension

+eno documents use the extension `.eno`

+## MIME Type

+On the internet eno documents are transferred as `text/eno`

 ## Design Notes

 >On whitespace:
 >
-> The whole idea with ignoring whitespace at the begin, end,
+> "The whole idea with ignoring whitespace at the begin, end,
 > between different connected lines and between relevant tokens is:
 > When you write on paper you don't care if something is "a little to the
 > right, left, further down or whatever".
 As long as "words" or whatever you
 > write on paper are clearly separated and graspable by their intent,
 > everything is fine.
-So this is how eno should behave as well.
+So this is how eno behaves as well."